-Using GIT as source of collection in ansible provides an easy way to implement all the changes once they are part of the development branch without waiting for a new tagged version shipped to ansible-galaxy.
+Using Git as the source of collections in Ansible provides an easy way to implement all the changes once they’re part of the development branch without waiting for a new tagged version shipped to Ansible Galaxy.

-In this setup, git repository will be used by ansible as collection.
-It is useful when working on feature development as we can change git branch and test code lively.
+In this setup, the Git repository will be used by Ansible as a collection.
+It’s useful when working on feature development as we can change the Git branch and test code live.

 In your project, update your

-ansible.cfg file to point collection_paths to your local version of ansible-avd
+ansible.cfg file to point collection_paths to your local version of the

-- Get full path to your newly cloned AVD repository.
+- Get the full path to your newly cloned AVD repository.

-- Configure your project to use AVD repository as source of collections:
+- Configure your project to use the AVD repository as a source of collections:

-In this approach, an ansible collection package is built from current git version and installed locally.
+This approach uses an Ansible collection package built from the current Git version and installed locally.

 Build and install collection¶